Jayavanthsanaboina/HealthMonAI/README.md

 HealthMonAI is an AI-powered healthcare monitoring assistant that helps users track fitness, manage medications, and receive general health guidance through an intelligent chatbot.

-This project demonstrates a complete end-to-end healthcare monitoring system with AI integration and Indian healthcare features.
+This project provides a complete end-to-end healthcare workflow with a professional interface and Indian healthcare support features.

 ---